-When the survey has been activated and sent out to the added respondents, or published via a survey link it will be available for respondents to answer the survey.
-The aggregated answers are gathered into Netigate and will be presented in real time with live graphs and word clouds directly in your account.
+When the survey has been activated and sent out to respondents (or published via a survey link) you are ready to receive answers.
+The aggregated answers are collated in Netigate and will be presented in real-time with live graphs and word clouds.

 How quickly can I expect to receive answers?

 Where do I find the survey results?

-- Go to the survey that you wish to view the results for and just click on the name of the survey and you will access the report.
+- Go to the survey that you wish to view the results for and click on the name of the survey to access the report.

-- You can access the report directly by clicking the icon on the right side, among the options for that specific survey.
+- You can access the report directly by clicking the graph icon on the right-hand side, alongside other options for that specific survey.

-You can view the result and create reports while the survey is still ongoing and those reports will be updated during the whole survey period.
-There are a couple of interesting things to keep an eye on throughout the survey period in order to get an overview of the progress of your survey.
+You can view the results and create reports while the survey is still ongoing and those reports will be updated during the whole survey period.

 Sendouts: How many respondents (e-mail or SMS) the survey has been sent to.

 Answers: How many respondents have started responding.

 Completes: How many respondents have completed their answers to the survey.

-Drop-offs: How many of the respondents have dropped out of the survey before having completed their answer.
+Drop-offs: How many of the respondents have dropped out of the survey before completing their answers.

-Response time: How long does it take for your respondents to complete their answer.
+Response time: Average time for respondents to complete the survey.
 Calculated based on the median value of all completed answers.

 Mobile users: An estimation of how many responses have been registered through a handheld device.

 Desktop user: An estimation of how many responses have been registered on computers.

 Drop-off rate: Will show you where in the survey the drop-offs (if there are any) have occurred.

-Answers per day: Will show you on which dates the answers have been registered.
-This is interesting to follow to get an impression of the progression of survey responses and can also be used in order to find the perfect times for adding reminders.
+Answers per day: Will show you the dates on which answers have been registered.
+This is interesting to follow to get an impression of the progression of survey responses and it can also be used in order to find the perfect times for adding reminders.